antoniokurit/4.Analyzing-Video-Games-Sales/README.md

 # 4.Analyzing-Video-Games-Sales
-Identified patterns that dictate whether a video game succeeds in sales or not to spot opportunities for marketing purposes.
+Identified patterns that dictate whether a video game succeeds in sales or not, in order to spot opportunities for marketing purposes.